 The company was founded in July 2016.

 Coord is based in New York City.

+Oh no, we are sorry to hear that!
+Please reach out via email@example.com so that we can address this as soon as possible!
 Thanks for helping us improve our products.
-Please reach out via email@example.com so that we can address this as soon as possible!

-Our turnaround time is one business day for all bugs.
+Our resolution time goal is one business day for all bugs.